 “When you use Portal, we process the same kinds of information as when you use Facebook products on your other devices,” Facebook announced in a blog post regarding the Portal.
 “Some of this information, including the fact that you logged into your account or how often you use a feature or app, may be used to inform the ads you see across Facebook.”

-Essentially, by using the device, you’re giving Facebook license to use your private usage data to “improve” your experience and color the type of ads the service will show you.
+Essentially, by using the device, you’re giving Facebook a license to use your private user data to “improve” your experience and color the type of ads the service will show you.

 “While we don’t listen to, view or keep the contents of your Portal video calls, or use this information to target ads, we do process some device usage information to understand how Portal is being used and to improve the product,” Facebook continued.